dazuma/toys/toys/docs/guide.md

 requires separate invocation for each source file as does the C compiler.
 So although Rake does support file dependencies, they are much less commonly used than in their Makefile cousins.
-Instead, in practice, most Rake tasks are not connected to a dependency at all; they are simply standalone tasks, what would be called "phony" targets in Makefile parlance.
+Instead, in practice, most Rake tasks are not connected to a dependency at all; they are simply standalone scripts, what would be called "phony" targets in a Makefile.
 Such tasks are more imperative than declarative.

 The Toys approach to build tools simply embraces the fact that our build